MultiAtomLiouvilleEquationGenerator: A Mathematica package for Liouville superoperators and master equations of multilevel atomic systems: Solution of the master and the adjoint master equations

 where $k_1, k_2, \dots, k_{n_a}=1,2,\dots, n_l^2$ and $k=\sum_{i=0}^{n_a-1}k_in_l^{i}$.
-This base has the advantage of being composed of Hermitian matrices; therefore, any Hermitian matrix expanded in this base will have exclusively real coefficients considerably simplifying the system of differential equations.
+This basis has the advantage of being composed of Hermitian matrices; therefore, any Hermitian matrix expanded in this basis will have exclusively real coefficients considerably simplifying the system of differential equations.

 It is easier to first outline the derivation of the explicit form of the quantum master equation \eqref{eq:rhodot2}, which is done in a straightforward manner.
 To do so, we start by expanding $\rho(t)$ in terms of the elements of $\mathcal{H}_n$ as